EricssonResearch/dnt/getting_started/scenario_notification/README.md

 ## Notification framework in action

 This scenario runs in mininet.
-The `testnet.py` script initiates the network and the nodes and also starts the two R2DTWO instances, the notification receiver script and two telnet OAM session to each R2DTWO, altoghether 5 xterm is opened.
+The `testnet.py` script creates the network topology with the nodes.
+It also starts the two R2DTWO instances, the notification receiver script and two telnet OAM session to each R2DTWO in separate xterms, altoghether 5 xterm is opened.

 The OAM telnet xterms' title shows the node name, and the following lines.
 In the following we reference these xterms as **oam-pandora** and **oam-minion**.
 ```